AicraftersLab/TangerMed-PV-Gen/README.md

         *   `filename`: The name of the uploaded PDF file (string).

 *   **`/generate_pv` (POST)**
-    *   **Description:** Generates meeting minutes (PV) based on the provided transcriptions and meeting information.
+    *   **Description:** Generates meeting minutes (PV) based on the provided data.
+The generated PV is then sent as an email attachment.
     *   **Input:** `application/json`
-        *   `video_transcript`: (Optional) Video transcription text (string).
-        *   `audio_transcript`: (Optional) Audio transcription text (string).
+        *   `meetingData`: An object containing meeting details including `title`, `date`, `location`, and `email`.
+        *   `mediaFiles`: An object containing arrays of `File` objects for `video`, `audio`, `images`, and `pdfs`.
+    *   **Processing:** Uses Gemini to process uploaded media and generate the PV content.
+The generated content is then formatted into a `.docx` file and sent via the Vercel email API.
+    *   **Output:** Returns a success or error status for the generation and email sending process.

+## Vercel Email API Documentation (/api/send-email)

+This API endpoint handles sending emails with attachments.

+*   **`/api/send-email` (POST)**
+    *   **Description:** Sends an email with the generated PV as an attachment.
+    *   **Input:** `multipart/form-data`
-        *   `handwritten_text`: (Optional) Extracted OCR text (string).
+        *   `to`: Recipient email address (string).
-        *   `pdf_summary`: (Optional) Extracted PDF summary text (string).
-        *   `meeting_info`: (Optional) Additional meeting details (string).
+        *   `subject`: Email subject (string).
-        *   *Note: The structure of this input might need refinement based on the actual PV generation logic.*
-    *   **Processing:** (Placeholder - implementation needed)
-    *   **Output:** `application/json` (Currently returns a placeholder JSON, expected to return the generated PV, possibly as a downloadable file/blob).
-        *   `pv`: Placeholder text (string).
+        *   `message`: Email body text (string).
+        *   `isHtml`: Boolean string indicating if the message is HTML ('true' or 'false').
+        *   `attachments`: The PV file as a Blob.
+    *   **Processing:** Uses Nodemailer to send the email with the provided details and attachment.
+Requires `GMAIL_USER` and `GMAIL_PASS` environment variables to be configured.
+    *   **Output:** JSON indicating success or failure.

 ## Frontend Documentation

 The frontend is a Next.js application using TypeScript, Tailwind CSS, and Shadcn UI components.
-It interacts with the backend API to upload media, view transcriptions/extractions, and generate the PV.
+It interacts with the backend API to upload media and initiate PV generation and emailing.

 *   **Framework:** Next.js (App Router)
 *   **UI Components:** Located in `components/ui/` (from Shadcn UI) and `components/` (custom components).
-*   **API Calls:** Handled in `api/media-api.ts`.
-This file contains functions for interacting with the backend endpoints (`uploadVideo`, `uploadAudio`, `uploadImage`, `uploadPDF`, `generatePV`).
-It manages FormData creation, XMLHttpRequest for progress tracking, and fetch for JSON/Blob responses.
+*   **API Calls:** Handled in `api/media-api.ts` and direct `fetch` calls for the email API.
+This file contains functions for interacting with the backend endpoints (`generatePV`).
+It manages FormData creation and fetch for responses.
-*   **State Management:** Application state (including uploaded files, processing status, upload progress, and transcriptions) is managed using a custom provider (`providers/app-provider.tsx`) and accessed via the `useApp` hook.
+*   **State Management:** Application state (including uploaded files, processing status, and meeting data) is managed using a custom provider (`providers/app-provider.tsx`) and accessed via the `useApp` hook.
 Actions are dispatched to update the state.
 *   **Key Components:**
-    *   `components/video-uploader.tsx`: Handles video file drag-and-drop and Google Drive URL input/upload.
+    *   `components/video-uploader.tsx`: Handles video file drag-and-drop.
+Displays uploaded file name.
     *   `components/audio-uploader.tsx`: Handles audio file drag-and-drop upload.
+Displays uploaded file name.
     *   `components/image-uploader.tsx`: Handles image file drag-and-drop upload (supports multiple files).
+Displays uploaded file names.
-    *   `components/pdf-uploader.tsx`: Handles PDF file drag-and-drop upload (currently processes only the first file).
+    *   `components/pdf-uploader.tsx`: Handles PDF file drag-and-drop upload (supports multiple files).
+Displays uploaded file names.
-    *   `components/transcription-viewer.tsx`: Displays the transcribed/extracted text content for each media type and allows editing/saving.
-    *   `components/progress-tracker.tsx`: Visualizes the upload progress for each media type.
+    *   `components/progress-tracker.tsx`: Displays the count of uploaded files for each media type.
-    *   `components/meeting-form.tsx`: Component likely used for entering meeting details (currently placeholder in backend).
+    *   `components/meeting-form.tsx`: Component for entering meeting details (title, date, location, email).
-    *   `components/pv-generator.tsx`: Component for initiating PV generation based on collected data and selecting templates.
+    *   `components/pv-generator.tsx`: Component for initiating PV generation and the email sending process.
 *   **Routing:** Handled by Next.js App Router (`app/` directory).
-The main page is `app/page.tsx`.
+The main page is `app/page.tsx`, and the PV generation display is in `app/pv-generator/page.tsx`.
 *   **Styling:** Global styles in `app/globals.css`, component styling using Tailwind CSS utility classes.